Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Introduction

 In contrast to these constraint-based methods, our approach integrates transfer learning \citep{chen2023teaching}.
-The model is first pre-trained on surfaces generated from structural models.
-This stage instills a prior for the shape of a financially plausible implied volatility surface into the model.
-Then the model is fine-tuned on real market data, enabling it to adapt this prior to complex market dynamics.
-This two-stage training enhances VolNP's ability to reduce prediction errors and produce consistent surfaces from sparse data.
+VolNP is first pre-trained on IVS generated by SABR models to encode a geometric prior for plausible volatility smiles, and is then fine-tuned on historical market data to align the prior with empirical patterns.
+This two-stage training (cf. Figure \ref{fig:training_flow}) reduces large errors, mitigates irregularities that arise in flexible models under sparsity, and lowers the incidence of butterfly-arbitrage violations.

+\paragraph{Contributions} Our contributions are in two aspects.
+First, we implement a meta-learning framework to learn a procedure that can reconstruct an implied volatility surface from a limited set of quotes, eliminating the need for recalibration.
+For trading desks that need to update the IVS intraday, a single forward pass enables frequent surface updates, thus removing the operational bottleneck.
+Second, we apply transfer learning to incorporate a structural prior from SABR pre-training, followed by market fine-tuning.
+This reduces large errors in sparse data scenarios, improving model accuracy and robustness.
+VolNP processes sparse quotes and outputs a dense surface with quantified uncertainty, making it easy to integrate into existing pricing and risk management systems.

 The rest of this paper is organized as follows.
 Section \ref{sec2} formulates the problem.
 Section \ref{sec3} describes our model and training methodology.
 Section \ref{sec4} presents the experimental results, and Section \ref{sec6} concludes the paper.